MetaMask/snaps-registry/.github/ISSUE_TEMPLATE/new-snap.md

 - [ ] Is a complete list of discovered vulnerabilities from the audit documented in this issue?
 - [ ] For vulnerabilities that have been deemed necessary to be addressed, are the links to the fixes attached to this issue?
 - [ ] For vulnerabilities that have been deemed not necessary to be addressed, is a reason for each of them documented in this issue?
+- [ ] The corresponding pull request in this repo has been merged.